PelicanPlatform/training-client/README.md

 > It contains station-based measurements from land-based stations worldwide, about two thirds of which are for precipitation measurements only (Menne et al., 2012).
 > GHCN-Daily is a composite of climate records from numerous sources that were merged together and subjected to a common suite of quality assurance reviews (Durre et al., 2010).

-The GHCN data set is available via Amazon's OpenData repository, at [https://noaa-ghcn-pds.s3.amazonaws.com/](https://noaa-ghcn-pds.s3.amazonaws.com/).
+The GHCN data set is available via [Amazon's Open Data](https://aws.amazon.com/opendata/) repository, at [https://noaa-ghcn-pds.s3.amazonaws.com/index.html](https://noaa-ghcn-pds.s3.amazonaws.com/index.html).
-The OpenData repository is already connected to the OSDF under the namespace `aws-opendata`.
+The Open Data repository is already connected to the OSDF under the namespace `aws-opendata`.
 With a little digging, we find that the NOAA dataset is accessible via `us-east-1/noaa-ghcn-pds`.
 Altogether, our starting Pelican URL is `osdf:///aws-opendata/us-east-1/noaa-ghcn-pds`.

 Next, we need an object to work with.
 Normally, we would use the `ls` functionality discussed above to see the objects accessible via this namespace, but listings are not enabled for this namespace.
-Instead, you can browse the [AWS index link](https://noaa-ghcn-pds.s3.amazonaws.com/) to see the files available.
+Instead, you can browse the [AWS index link](https://noaa-ghcn-pds.s3.amazonaws.com/index.html) to see the files available.

 In the top level of the namespace is a `ghcnd-stations.txt` file that serves as an index of the station names, locations, and identifiers.
 We can use this file to identify the stations of interest.